Paths to climate neutrality

 Targeting climate policy – from individual sectors to a system perspective

-The following four paths are the initial focus of the scenario analysis:
+The following six paths are the initial focus of the current scenario analysis:

 Ariadne enables a particularly detailed perspective on the energy transition by using different, mutually complementary models.
-The models REMIND (PIK), REMod (Fhg-ISE) and TIMES PanEU (IER) address the overall system.
-In turn, these results are closely linked to the sectoral view of the industrial model FORECAST (Fhg-ISI), the transport model DEMO (DLR-VT) and the building model REMod (Fhg-ISE).
+The models REMIND (PIK), REMod (Fhg-ISE), PyPSA-Eur (TUB) and TIMES PanEU (IER) address the overall system.
+In turn, these results are closely linked to the sectoral view of the industrial model FORECAST (Fhg-ISI), the transport models DEMO (DLR-VT), ALADIN and ASTRA-M (both Fhg-ISI) and the building model REMod (Fhg-ISE).

 The latest results of the Ariadne scenario analysis can be viewed online at any time in the Scenario Explorer.
 Flexibly customisable graphics and tables are also available there.
 The download area contains the latest scenario data as well as all previous versions.